wanglab-upenn/FILER2/README.md

 Example configuration file is given in the provided `data/filer.example.ini`.
 Please set locations of the programs/tools in the config file to the locations in your system.
 The configuration file is also used to specify FILER data and metadata location and other attributes.

+## Frequently Asked Questions (FAQ)

+Q1.
+How can I download individual FILER tracks?
+A1.
+Individual tracks can be downloaded in several ways:
+1. Using the FILER website: from [Browse page](https://tf.lisanwanglab.org/FILER/browse.php) using provided *Download* links in the *Download file* column of the FILER track table.
+2. Using download link provided in the FILER metadata table (see *Processsed File Download URL* column)
+3. Command-line: using wget command provided in the *wget command* column in the FILER metadata table.

 ## Citation
 If you use FILER functional genomics database in your research, please cite: